-- Install roadway retaining walls greater than 12' in height below the elevation of the roadway as described in the Design Criteria. - Provide space for landscape screening treatments in front of all retaining walls that are visible from the roadway or adjacent communities (A). - Incorporate wall materials that have a consistent texture and pattern (B). - Employ simple vertical textures and patterns on walls to create shadows and interest (B). - Use grading strategies to minimize the height of retaining walls along the corridor (C). - Utilize landscape platforms and turn the ends of walls to meet with the grades of hills and slopes to ensure that retaining walls are integrated with adjoining slopes (D). - Design walls with a single material, style, and method rather than a mix of materials-even if wall height varies. - Design walls to include an appropriate cap with an overhang to create shadows and interest.
+- Install roadway retaining walls greater than 12' in height below the elevation of the roadway as described in the Design Criteria. - Retaining walls must work in combination with earthwork solutions (B). - Provide space for landscape screening treatments in front of all retaining walls that are visible from the roadway or adjacent communities (B). - Incorporate wall materials that have a consistent texture and pattern. - Employ simple vertical textures and patterns on walls to create shadows and interest (B). - Use grading strategies to eliminate the use of retaining walls along the corridor (A). - Design walls with a single material, style, and method rather than a mix of materials - even if wall height varies. - Design walls to incorporate an appropriate cap with an overhang to create shadows and interest.